alankrantas/microbit-micropython-cookbook/README.md

 ## NeoPixel Rainbow/Rotation Effect

 This code is based on Adafruit's example with adjustable brightness level.
-Change the pin0 to other pins if needed.
+Change the NeoPixel (WS281x) data pin from pin0 to other pins if needed.
+(You can power the LED strips with 3.3V pin, although V1 can output less power than V2.
+One NeoPixel LED at full power may comsume as much as 50 mA.
+Running in low light level is recommended.)

 ```python
 from microbit import pin0, sleep  # connect to pin 0